william-mckeon/OpenAgent-os/README.md

 > up by hand.
 It builds nothing and owns nothing: every service runs from its
 > own repo, with its own Docker setup and its own `.env`.

-**Maintainer:** William McKeon ([github.com/william-mckeon](https://www.google.com/search?q=https://github.com/william-mckeon))  ·  **Status:** active  ·  Apache 2.0 License © 2026 William McKeon
+**Maintainer:** William McKeon ([github.com/william-mckeon](https://github.com/william-mckeon))  ·  **Status:** actively maintained  ·  Apache 2.0 License © 2026 William McKeon

 ---

 ## What this is

-**OpenAgent** is an enterprise-grade AI agent scaffold — a decoupled, modular operating system for building and deploying stateful agents.
-The system is built as a set of small, single-responsibility services, each in its own repo with its own Docker setup and its own `.env`, each deployable on its own.
+**OpenAgent** is a decoupled, multi-service reference implementation of a stateful AI agent — a set of small, single-responsibility services that together stand up a working agent.
+I built it to get the infrastructure right: clean boundaries between services, compartmentalized auth across every hop, and structured capture of what happens.
+Each service lives in its own repo with its own Docker setup and its own `.env`, and each is deployable on its own.

 `openagent-os` is the umbrella over those services, and it is deliberately thin.
-It contains **no product code, no compose file, and no secrets.** It holds each service as a **git submodule** pinned to a specific commit, and it carries this README — the project’s explanation and the runbook for standing the whole system up by hand.
+It contains **no product code, no compose file, and no secrets.** It holds each service as a **git submodule** pinned to a specific commit, and it carries this README — the project's explanation and the runbook for standing the whole system up by hand.

 It runs nothing and owns nothing.
 Each service is brought up from its own folder, with its own `docker compose` and its own `.env`, exactly as that repo was designed.
 The shared `openagent-network` and the shared Postgres are owned by **openagent-logger** — its setup scripts create the network and its README brings up the database. `openagent-os` simply pins the versions and documents the order they come up in.